bhagavadgitadu22/theBIGbam/README.md

 If your mappings were performed in circular mode, do not forget to specify the --circular flag as described in the [the preprocessing section](docs/PREPROCESSING.md).

+TODO: beware that you need index files .bai for each bam file

 #### Features computed

 MGFeatureViewer performs fast Rust-based computations on your BAM files to extract values corresponding to the features you request.
 Three types of features can currently be computed: